s300m22/players/README.md

         o Average score
         o Highest score (when and where it was scored, and against whom)

-    - Interfaces (browser based) to create / edit members’ details such as name, contact number and validation
+    - Interfaces (browser based) to create / edit members’ details such as name, contact number with (validation,search and pagination)

     - A leader board screen to list the members with the top 10 average scores, for those members who have played at least 10 matches query      builder